danimedi/languages_anki/README.md

 ## Things to do

-- Improve the images
-- Deal with missing images and words with different meanings
 - Link the names of the images in the data set with the images in the media file
 - Check that the Spanish translation is right, and then check the translation to Portuguese (from Spanish and/or English)
 - Compare the original list of words with the data set and fix the problems (e.g. similar words like "speak/say")
 - Deal with numbers like 22, 34, 41, etc.
+- Include images for numbers like third, fourth, etc.
+- Improve the images
+- Deal with missing images and words with different meanings

 ## General plan